-A text nominated for this award should be the author’s first book, and the subject should address Victorian literature and/or culture.
+A text nominated for this award must be the author’s first book, and the subject should address Victorian literature and/or culture.
 Our focus is on Victorian Great Britain and the Empire, though we will consider texts that are transatlantic or transnational in focus.
 We will not, however, consider texts that are strictly American Victorian.
 The 2018 prize is now closed for submissions.
-We will welcome books for the 2019 prize next spring and summer.
+We now welcome books for the 2019 prize next spring and summer.

 The 2019 prize will consider books with a 2018 publication date as printed on the copyright page of the book.
 The deadline for submission will be July 15, 2019.